Surviving Sexual Assault

 Surviving and overcoming sexual assault can be a difficult and slow journey and may take time.
 Healing may not happen overnight.
 It may be hard to begin trusting others again or regain a sense of safety.
 Remember that you do not have to do this alone.

 Counseling and Psychological Services has a team of caring professionals that can help support you.
+Campus Advocacy, Resources & Education (CARE) has confidential advocates to help in sorting through your emotions, resources and options.
 Family, friends, and loved ones can be valuable sources of support.
 There are also many community resources available for information and support.
 Patience and kindness towards yourself can help in the journey towards healing.